zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 ### `tao: object` handler arg

-The TAO will tell each handler which taople triggered the handler to be called.
+The TAO will tell each handler which trigram triggered the handler to be called.
 The `tao` arg is an `Object` with the following properties:

-* `t: string` - the Term of the taople
+* `t: string` - the Term of the trigram
-* `a: string` - the Action of the taople
+* `a: string` - the Action of the trigram
-* `o: string` - the Orientation of the taople
+* `o: string` - the Orientation of the trigram

 These properties not only allow for your handler to know exactly why it was triggered, they are useful for:

 * having the `key`s to access the `data` object's child data
-* allowing [Wilcard Handlers](wildcards.md) to know which taople triggered the handler to be called
+* allowing [Wilcard Handlers](wildcards.md) to know which trigram triggered the handler to be called

 ### `data: object` handler arg

-The TAO will pass the data used when the AppCon was triggered to all handlers that are registered to handle the taople.
+The TAO will pass the data used when the AppCon was triggered to all handlers that are registered to handle the trigram.

 `data` will **always** receive an `Object`, even if it is empty (`{}`) so your handler can rely on this and not have to worry about destructuring the `data` parameter against an `undefined` or `null`